 - Analytic tools

-If you are interested in promoting your art on Instagram, you will have to create a Facebook business account first.
+If you are interested in promoting your art on Instagram, you must create a Facebook business account first.

-Before I start talking about some Facebook and Instagram art marketing tips, I want to disclose that it does take some time to build a following on social media.
+Before I talk about some Facebook and Instagram art marketing tips, I want to disclose that it takes some time to build a following on social media.

 Do not expect it to happen overnight.